Q: I cannot afford the cost of studying optometry. Where can I get financial aid?

 Of course, the student is responsible for housing, food, travel, and other living expenses.
 Example living costs are available at Waterloo's Tuition and Other Expenses page, made available by the Financing for Prospective Students site.
 The site also offers an Interactive Budget page, Useful Tips & Links, and resources about bursaries and scholarships.
 Also, check out Waterloo’s Housing and Residence and Food Services sites.

-A non-refundable processing fee ($215 in 2019) must be submitted with your on-line application to the Ontario Universities' Application Centre (OUAC).
+A non-refundable processing fee (approximately $250) must be submitted with your on-line application to the Ontario Universities' Application Centre (OUAC).